 A bike ride through Shivapuri National Park will make you forget that you are barely out of Kathmandu, as your surroundings change from city walls to lush green forests, or flying down narrow sections of single track.

-Pokhara also offers numerous day trips that will expose you to the endless beauty of Nepal.
+Pokhara also offers numerous day trips that will expose you to rugged trails and incredible views of the mountains and lakes in the region.

-If you’ve just finished a trek and want to enjoy Pokhara’s relaxing atmosphere, you can hire a bike and enjoy a nice flat ride around the famous Fewa Lake.
+If you’ve just finished a trek, enjoyed a few days realxing in Pokhara, but are now feeling ready for an adventure – hire a bike and enjoy a nice flat ride around famous Fewa Lake.

 Both Kathmandu and Pokhara have numerous bike shops, where you can hire or buy bikes, and also organise bike trips.